randarp/typed-contract/documents/wiki/Migrating from 1.x to 2.x.md

 There are a number of breaking changes from 1.x to 2.x

 - The biggest change is in many cases, we've changed how you access TypedContract from "typed-contract" to "typedcontract".
 There were just too many issues trying to make it work as a UMD, global variable, etc.
+	- If you installed this via NPM, your steps are to:

+    npm uninstall typed-contract

+	npm install typedcontract --save

+	- *Warning*: There will be breaking changes with the function names.
+See next line...

 - Function names are camelCase instead of PascalCase to be more consistent with JavaScript standards.
 The only exceptions are the contract methods *In* and *Out*.
 The reason was partially for backwards compatibility, but also because we really liked how concise they were.
 But we couldn't use *in*, because it's a reserved word.

 # Enhancements #